 Description

 This easy vegan pumpkin bread pudding recipe is the best way to turn leftover stale bread into an amazing autumn dessert.
-Not only is it delicious, but it’s also healthy, refined sugar-free, oil-free, and can be gluten-free as well!
-Great autumn breakfast, dessert, and thanksgiving dish.
+Not only is it delicious, but it’s also wholesome, refined sugar-free, oil-free, and can be gluten-free as well!
+Great autumn breakfast, dessert, and Thanksgiving dish.

 Ingredients